 - Absolutely.
 I wouldn't hire one without a degree.

 - Most likely.
-Only degreed candidates have the background and skill set necessary for today's HR leader.
+Only candidates with degrees have the background and skill set necessary for today's HR leader.

 - Probably.
 There are too many candidates that have degrees to settle for one without a degree.